 Safety Tips

 Hoi An is generally a safe city for tourists, but as in any other place, it's important to stay vigilant.
 Always keep an eye on your belongings, especially in crowded areas like markets and popular tourist spots.
 While Hoi An has a relatively low crime rate, petty thefts do occur.
 It's also advisable to avoid isolated areas late at night.
-When taking a taxi, make sure it's a reputable company and the meter is turned on to avoid being overcharged.
+When taking a taxi, ensure it's a reputable company and the meter is turned on to avoid being overcharged.

 Practical Recommendations

 The best times to visit Hoi An are during the dry season, from February to July, when the weather is warm and rainfall is minimal.
 However, if you're not averse to a bit of rainfall, the wet season (August to January) also has its charm, with fewer tourists and a lush, vibrant landscape.
-Regardless of when you choose to visit, make sure to pack light clothing, a hat, sunscreen, and a reusable water bottle to stay hydrated.
+Regardless of when you choose to visit, ensure to pack light clothing, a hat, sunscreen, and a reusable water bottle to stay hydrated.
 And don't forget to download a reliable offline map or navigation app to make getting around easier.

 Frequently Asked Questions